-To become a Perfusionist, learners must enroll in a postsecondary education program focused on perfusion.
+To become a Perfusionist, learners must enroll in a post-secondary education program focused on perfusion.
 Different programs may vary in length depending on the number of required credits and the type of accreditation.
 Examples of the qualifications learners may be awarded include a certificate in perfusion science, a Bachelor’s Degree or a Master’s Degree.
 Ultimately, a learner should pursue a program which matches their long term goals and their current level of educational, credentialing and work experiences.

 After completing a Perfusion program, learners take a written exam administered by the American Board of Cardiovascular Perfusion to become certified.
 Some states also require that Perfusionists be licensed as well.
-Almost all settings require that CPs keep pace with the newest technological changes and update their skills as needed to adapt to new technologies or procedures.
+Almost all settings require that CCPs keep pace with the newest technological changes and update their skills as needed to adapt to new technologies or procedures.

 “Education to become a Perfusionist is limited to a handful of institutions, offering programs from a certificate to Master’s Degree program,” Reisinger explained.
 “I found the program to be demanding, but no more than other healthcare degrees.”